-During a conference call with community groups, HHS officials announce the federal enrollment website healthcare.gov will be shut down for as much as 12 hours every Sunday except one during the six weeks of open enrollment.
-Officials say the time is needed for site maintenance, although such maintenance took far fewer hours during the Obama administration.
+During a conference call with community groups, HHS officials announce the federal enrollment website healthcare.gov will be shut down for as long as 12 hours every Sunday except one during the six weeks of open enrollment.
+Officials say the time is needed for site maintenance, although such maintenance took far less time during the Obama administration.

 Sept.
 27, 2017:

 Trump officials instruct HHS regional directors and staff not to participate in state events to promote enrollment.
 An HHS official tells BuzzFeed that enrollment events “are organized and implemented by outside groups with their own agendas, not HHS.”

 Sept.
 29, 2017:

 Oklahoma withdraws its request for a waiver from federal rules that would have allowed the state to create a “reinsurance” program that it estimated could have reduced premiums in the state by more than 30 percent.
 The proposal followed Price’s April letter inviting states to seek changes, and state officials said they had been led to believe a waiver was forthcoming.
 But it failed to materialize.
 State officials say the delay would keep the program from launching in time for the 2018 plan year.